neil-gurnani/mProduct_recruiting_dashboard/README.md

 ## Other Tech Companies
-Moving towards the startup ecosystems and other companies, a great deal of startups also offer various PM internships and opportunities.
-While they may not be as well known or highly acclaimed as FAAMG, they are still invaluable experiences because in startup roles, interns are expected to wear a lot of hats, which in turn gives them exposure in alot of roles in the startup!
+Moving towards the startup ecosystems and other companies, a great deal of other compaies also offer various PM internships and opportunities that are worth considering.
+While they may not be as well known or highly acclaimed as FAAMG, they are still invaluable experiences because in startup roles, interns are expected to wear a lot of hats, which in turn gives them exposure to working in various roles in the startup, overall making them a more versatile, well rounded Product Manager.

 **Other**
 * (1) **Uber**  : https://medium.com/@andywalner/cracking-the-uber-associate-product-manager-apm-interview-b08c240e4ec